-Dara is a passionate and fervent campaigner for the natural world and dedicated fundraiser, volunteer and wildlife recorder.
-He lives with his family and Rosie the rescue greyhound at the foot of the Mourne Mountains in County Down.
+Dara is a passionate and fervent campaigner for the natural world, a dedicated fundraiser, philanthropist, volunteer and wildlife recorder.
+He divides his time between Cambridge, where he is studying Natural Sciences at Queens’ College and County Down, where he lives with his family (including Rosie the rescue greyhound) at the foot of the Mourne Mountains, beside the sea.

 This beautiful gift book, illustrated in full colour by Barry Falls, is divided into five sections: looking out of the window, venturing out into the garden, walking in the woods, investigating heathland and wandering on the river bank.